 (Scroll down for Excerpt of Dusk)

-and many other ebook retailers
+Available at these and other fine ebook retailers

 Apparently, the drunk wasn’t so drunk that he couldn’t break into mini sprints in an attempt to catch up to my car.
 I hoped he would leave me alone, or bother the people inside the parked cars.
 I wondered, Why me?
 As I looked ahead, I realized that there was a small white delivery truck coming towards me from the opposite direction.
 The driver was keeping his vehicle close to the hillside fence possibly, like me, to avoid the potential damaging potholes.
 Briefly, I saw something move near the back of the truck and then disappear behind it.
 I dismissed it as nothing but a hallucination brought on by my stressed out mind.
 As the distance between our vehicles lessoned, I slowed and edged towards the parked cars in order to give the truck driver more room.